 “Don’t put too much pressure on yourself.
 Just see how it goes.
 You’ll be a bit more relaxed then, and you might be able to enjoy this time with your family a bit more then.”

-To speak to a BACP counsellor, visit our Find a Therapist Directory.
+To speak to a BACP counsellor about relationships, visit our Therapist directory.